 Near Scottsville in Monroe County, New York — The American Northeast (Mid-Atlantic)

 Location.
-43° 2.458′ N, 77° 42.967′ W. Marker is near Scottsville, New York, in Monroe County.
-Marker can be reached from Governor Thomas E. Dewey Thruway (Interstate 90 at milepost 366), 12.6 miles from Interstate 490, on the right when traveling east.
+43° 0.324′ N, 77° 44.982′ W. Marker is near Scottsville, New York, in Monroe County.
+Marker is on Quaker Road 0.2 miles west of River Road (New York State Route 251), on the left when traveling west.
 Touch for map.
-The marker is located at Scottsville Travel Plaza on the east side of seasonal tourism information center.
-The eastbound travel plaza is accessible from exit 47 (Leroy).
 Marker is in this post office area: Scottsville NY 14546, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Chili Cobblestone School Museum (approx. 0.8 miles away); Joseph Morgan (approx. one mile away); First House (approx. 1.4 miles away); Canal Street (approx. 2.2 miles away); Genesee Valley Greenway (approx. 2.2 miles away); Feeder Gates (approx. 2.2 miles away); a different marker also named Genesee Valley Greenway (approx. 2.2 miles away); Northampton (approx. 2.4 miles away).
+At least 8 other markers are within walking distance of this marker.
+Site of Early School (about 400 feet away, measured in a direct line); Site of First Quaker Meeting House (approx. half a mile away); Burial Site (approx. 0.7 miles away); Early House (approx. ¾ mile away); Genesee Valley Greenway (approx. 0.9 miles away); Cox Ferry Genesee Valley Greenway (approx. one mile away); Northampton (approx. one mile away).
 Touch for a list and map of all markers in Scottsville.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 2, 2012, by PaulwC3 of Northern, Virginia.
-This page has been viewed 442 times since then and 29 times this year.
-Photos: 1, 2. submitted on July 2, 2012, by PaulwC3 of Northern, Virginia.
+It was originally submitted on June 27, 2012, by PaulwC3 of Northern, Virginia.
+This page has been viewed 367 times since then and 59 times this year.
+Photos: 1, 2. submitted on June 27, 2012, by PaulwC3 of Northern, Virginia.